-For parents/guardians who may have more than one property, reference should only be made to the property in which they and the child(ren) mainly reside.
+For parents/guardians who may have more than one property, reference should only be made to the property in which they and the child(ren) reside.

 If you are thinking of moving you should still use the address where your child is living when you apply.
-If you move after submitting your application you must write to the Admissions Team with proof of your new address as follows:
+If you move after submitting your application you must write to the Admissions Team with proof of your new address.
+Please contact the School Admissions Team for further information (contact details are on page 114).